hep-lbdl/deepmodels4physics.github.io/index.md

 ## Rationale

-High fidelity simulations are a foundational component of physical science research.
+High fidelity simulations are a foundational component of fundamental physics (particle physics, nuclear physics, astrophysics, cosmology) research.
 However, these simulations are often too slow or are limited in key ways.
-As a result, deep generative models have shown great promise for replacing or augmenting various aspects of data analysis in the physical sciences.
-In the spirit of the likelihood-free inference workshop held about a year ago at the [Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu), we are gathering (virtually) at BIDS for an afternoon to exchange problems, ideas, and techniques in the area of deep generative modeling for the physical sciences.
+As a result, deep generative models have shown great promise for replacing or augmenting various aspects of data analysis in fundamental physics.
+In the spirit of the likelihood-free inference workshop held about a year ago at the [Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu), we are gathering (virtually) at BIDS for an afternoon to exchange problems, ideas, and techniques in the area of deep generative modeling for fundamental physics (co-hosted with the [ML group in the Physics Division at Berkeley Lab](https://www.physics.lbl.gov/machinelearning/)).
 Here is an incomplete list of topics we would like to cover:

-- Applications of generative modeling to the physical sciences
+- Applications of generative modeling to fundamental physics
 - Physics-informed models
 - Practicalities of training and inference (mode collapse, generation speed, staticial power, ...)
 - Method comparisons (flows, autoencoders, GANs, ...)